 Instead of: Potato crisps

 Ditch your deep-fried potato chips that have plenty of unhealthy fat and cholesterol to offer without any nutritional benefits whatsoever.
 Instead, rustle up a batch of roasted chickpeas.
 Not only are these delicious, but will give you a good boost of fiber and protein to work your metabolism and keep you feeling satisfied for longer.
+This way, you have yourself a tasty snack that won’t have you feeling hungry an hour later.

 All you need to do is dry your chickpeas between two paper towels to remove as much moisture from them as possible.
 Saute your chickpeas with some olive oil and salt, roast them in the oven for 20-30 minutes, and toss in spices of your choice!